 performance, however, does not guarantee future results.)

-1Source: DST Systems, Inc. Based on total returns since 1926 of stocks, represented by the S&P 500 Index, bonds, represented by the Bloonberg Barclay's Aggregate Bond Index, and cash, represented by rates on short-term Treasury bills.
+1Source: SS&C Technologies, Inc. Based on total returns since 1926 of stocks, represented by the S&P 500 Index, bonds, represented by the Bloonberg Barclay's Aggregate Bond Index, and cash, represented by rates on short-term Treasury bills.
 Past performance is not a guarantee of future results.
 Index results do not account for the impacts of taxes or investment expenses.
 It is not possible to invest directly in any index.

 2An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Although most funds seek to preserve the value of your investment at $1.00 per share, it is possible to lose money by investing in a money market fund.